intacct/intacct-sdk-php/README.md

 [![Build Status](https://travis-ci.org/Intacct/intacct-sdk-php.svg?branch=master)](https://travis-ci.org/Intacct/intacct-sdk-php)

-Please note the Intacct SDK for PHP is actively being developed and should **not** be used in a production environment.

 If you would like to get involved please fork the repository and submit a pull request.

 ## Resources